New Space Marine Chapter: 9

 The Chapter is organised into three companies that maintain their own ships and the remainder are divided into squads and assigned to Navigator ships as need be.
 These Navigator ships are private, and not directly part of the Imperium and have a form of ‘diplomatic immunity’.

-The Great Blood Shark is an avatar of the Emperor's rage.
+The Great Blood Shark is an avatar of the Emperor’s rage, and consumer of the damned.
+Through consumption is redemption.